[nx, ny, textbounds] = DrawFormattedText

 approximative, so it may give wrong results with some text fonts and

-styles on some operating systems.
+styles on some operating systems, depending on the various settings.

 for a usage example.